gdenes355/python-frontend/README.md

 Your site is ready to run even if you don't have access to the internet.\
 For ease of use, on Windows you can just launch `portable/PythonSponge.bat` which makes use of [civetweb](https://github.com/civetweb/civetweb) to host the site locally.

+#### `npx vite-bundle-analyzer`

+Builds the app and analysies the final bundle size.
+This can be helpful to detect large dependencies which are pulled in without consideration and can impact initial load time.

 # Learn More

 You can learn more in the the [React documentation](https://reactjs.org/).